BSVogler/warmWaterConsumptionComputerVision/README.md

 - resistors and transistor
 - soldering iron

+### Hardware installation
+I soldered the LEDS together.
+Then I installed them on the side (Auflichtbeleuchtung).
+When they are installed slightly on the side the depth casts a shadow, which can be used for digit segmentation.
+When only one single start and endpoint is used for digit segmentation they light can be installed near the camera.
+However specular reflections of the transparant surface are not wanted.
+Only the diffuse reflection should be visible so it is recommended to install them on the side.
+Alternativly one could use a polarization filter.
+Fix fixating the whole construction you can use cardboard, paper, wood and 3d printed stuff.
+I just taped the raspberry pi to the wall.

 ## Cost
 You can use a different computer and a different camera.
 Note that the script for image capturing is inteded to run on a raspberry pi.
 I got my raspberry pi for free via the career network careerloft.